eclipse-ankaios/ankaios/doc/docs/reference/control-interface.md

 Ankaios checks for each request from a workload to the control interface, if the workload is authorized.
 The authorization is configured for each workload using `controlInterfaceAccess`.
-A workload without `controlInterfaceAccess` configuration are denied all actions on the control interface.
+A workload without `controlInterfaceAccess` configuration is denied all actions on the control interface.
 The authorization configuration consists of allow and deny rules.
 Each rule defines the operation (e.g. read) the workload is allowed to execute and with which filter masks it is allowed to execute this operation.